 Started in 2001, the Supplementary Retirement Scheme (SRS) is a voluntary initiative that forms part of Singapore’s multi-pronged strategy to help citizens, permanent residents (PRs) and foreigners start building up their retirement nest egg.

-As an incentive to contribute to our SRS accounts will receive a dollar-for-dollar tax relief up to $15,300 for citizens and PRs and $35,700 for foreigners.
-Note that we have a personal income tax relief cap of $80,000 each year.
+As an incentive to contribute to our SRS accounts, we receive dollar-for-dollar tax relief of up to $15,300 for citizens and PRs and up to $35,700 for foreigners.
+Note that we have a personal income tax relief cap of $80,000 each year – inclusive of the tax relief we get for SRS top-ups.

 To start contributing to our SRS account, we need to first open an SRS account with either DBS, OCBC or UOB, which are the three SRS operators in Singapore.
-We are not tied down to these operators after opening our SRS accounts and can choose to invest in all available SRS investments with other financial institutions.
+We are not tied down to these operators after opening our SRS accounts though.
+We can choose to invest in all available SRS investments with other financial institutions.

 Subsequently, upon making our first withdrawal, we will have a 10-year window to withdraw our entire SRS funds.
 We need to understand that the SRS acts like a deferred tax system.
 We receive a dollar-for-dollar tax relief when we make top-ups, we will be taxed on 50% of our SRS withdrawals in the future.
 For example, if we withdraw $40,000 from our SRS account during the year, we will only have to pay taxes on $20,000 (50% of our $40,000 withdrawal from SRS).
 If this is our only income at that point, we would not have to pay any income tax.

 Importance Of Investing Your SRS Contributions

-Funds that we contribute into our SRS account earns an interest rate of 0.05% per annum (p.a.).
+Funds that we contribute to our SRS account earn a nominal bank interest rates.
 This means that if we want to meaningfully grow our retirement nest egg, we need to invest our SRS funds to earn better returns.

-This is quite different from voluntarily contributing to our CPF Special Account (SA), where funds earn a base interest rate of 4.0% p.a.
+This is quite different from contributing to our CPF Special Account (SA), where funds earn a minimum interest rate of 4.0% p.a., and when interest rates rise, can go up (e.g. the CPF SA account is paying 4.04% currently).
+However, we cannot invest top-up monies in our CPF SA.